ssisksl77/jupjup_bot/README.md

-communicate with telegram bot using AWS lambda / API gateway
+communicate with telegram bot using AWS lambda / API gateway / and python

 how to use.